Sunday, 5 April 2026

 I've already collaborated with Comma Press on three original fiction anthologies in recent years:

-• Resist (2020).
-In the story ‘Occupied Territory’, a warrior woman in Roman-occupied ancient Britain joins Boudica's liberation army and proceeds to slash and burn through the country.• The Cuckoo Cage (2022).
-In the story ‘Lady Swing’, a seemingly meek household staff member allegedly descended from witches terrorises a modern day country estate alongside a community of secret rebels and a mythical beast.• Collision (2023).
-In the story ‘Afterglow’, ambition-crazed nuclear scientists jockey for fame, funding and Nobel Prizes at CERN, with truly bonkers consequences.
+• The Cuckoo Cage (2022).
+In the story ‘Lady Swing’, a seemingly meek household staff member allegedly descended from witches terrorises a modern day country estate alongside a community of secret rebels and a mythical beast.

-Now a bit of career cringe backstory...
+Now some career cringe backstory...

 Upon the announcement of the book deal there was a ton of worldwide press, all now happily lost to pre-Internet history, ha ha!
-All I can say is that Haberdashers' Aske's School for Girls was remarkably sanguine about the whole thing, including BBC outside broadcast vans parking by the music block and tabloid journalists coming by for an interview...
+All I can say is that Haberdashers' Aske's School for Girls was remarkably sanguine about the whole thing, including BBC outside broadcast vans parked by the music block and tabloid journalists coming by for an interview...

 My sole ambition for Warning Signs is that readers really, really enjoy it.